opencloud-community/ot-controller/docs/admin/migration/livekit.md

     Begin by shutting down your existing Janus services and removing any associated resources to prevent conflicts during the migration process.

 2. **Configure and Start LiveKit Server**
-    - Use the container image `livekit/livekit-server:v1.7` in combination with controller version `v0.25.0`.
+    - Use the matching container images for the release.
+      - For controller version `0.27.0`, use `livekit/livekit-server:v1.8`
+      - For later versions, look at the [releases page](https://docs.opentalk.eu/releases/), or use what is specified in the corresponding version tag on [ot-setup](https://gitlab.opencode.de/opentalk/ot-setup).
     - If you are using Docker, it is recommended to run LiveKit in `network_mode: host`.
 This is crucial because:
         - A large number of UDP ports are required for proper functionality.
         - Not using `network_mode: host` will result in a separate process being started for each mapped UDP port.